-Texas Tech University is committed to maintaining a safe, healthy, and educational environment for all students, employees and visitors to the campus community.
-The success of individuals and the University does not rest solely on the police but depends on our commitment to looking out for others.
-What we do, or fail to do, affects our own safety and the safety of others.
-The University has certain policies to establish and maintain the safety and well-being of its students, employees and the campus community.
-Violators of those policies risk disciplinary actions from Texas Tech University as well as prosecution by federal, state and local law enforcement agencies.
+Texas Tech University is committed to maintaining a safe, healthy, and educational environment for all students, employees and visitors to campus.
+The success of individuals and the university does not rest solely on the Texas Tech Police Department (TTPD) but depends on our commitment to looking out for others.
+What we do or fail to do affects our safety and the safety of others.
+The university has specific policies to establish and maintain the safety and well-being of its students, employees and the campus community.
+Violators of those policies risk disciplinary actions from Texas Tech and prosecution by federal, state and local law enforcement agencies.